nicktfranklin/StructuredBandits/README.md

 5. `run_ppc.py`: re-fits the GP-RBF/Clustering model and generates a sample from the posterior predictive distribution.
 Currently runs 2 out of 5 experiments (the linear and the shifted experiments)

+*N.B.
+Many of these files will take days to run on a modern laptop.*

 The model fitting uses means and standard deviations output from a Gaussian Process model, which are stored in the folders `Data/EXP_NAME`, as are the raw data files and the intermediate means